 Boreas Booyas offer a forum for building community through discussions, collaboration and fun.
 At least twice a semester, we invite special guests to share their leadership insights and lessons.
 These guests include innovators, change makers and leaders from across sectors.
-No need RSVP for these events unless noted.
+No need RSVP is required, but it does help us estimate attendance.

 Boreas Booya Location and Time:

 Select Thursdays (see below for dates), 4:30 – 6 p.m.

 IonE Commons, Room R350 of the Learning and Environmental Sciences Center